FabianaCampanari/University-Grades-Tracker/README.md

  #

-⚖︎ This project is licensed under the MIT LICENSE
+⚖︎ This project is licensed under the MIT LICENSE.